php-twinfield/twinfield/readme.md

 A PHP library for Twinfield Integration.
 Use the Twinfield SOAP Services to have your PHP application communicate directly with your Twinfield account.

+**:warning: Note that this libary is *not* created or mainained by Twinfield.
+You can only get support on the code in this library here.
+For any questions related to your Twinfield administration or how to do certain things with the Twinfield API, contact your Twinfield account manager.**

 ## Installation

 Install this Twinfield PHP library with Composer: